oranenj/repmgr/docs/README.md

 ### PostgreSQL configuration

+On the primary server, a PostgreSQL instance must be initialised and operational.
-The primary server needs to be configured for replication with settings like the following in `postgresql.conf`:
+The following replication settings must be included in `postgresql.conf`:

     # Allow read-only queries on standby servers.
 The number of WAL
     # senders should be larger than the number of standby servers.